Ivo-Balbaert/The_Way_to_Jai/book/5_Constants, variables, types and operations.md

 - snake_case for identifiers (procedures, variables, ...)
 - Capitalized_Snake_Case for types
 - PascalCase for macros and imports
-- full caps for constants
+- full caps for constants and enum members

 Note that these conventions are not enforced in the language, and you'll see exceptions to these rules in the standard library distribution.